-To convert any Infix expression into Postfix or Prefix expression
+To convert any Infix expression into Postfix or Prefix expression we can use the following procedure...

-- 1. Find all the operators in the given Infix Expression. - 2.
-Find the order of operators evaluated according to their Operator precedence. - 3.
+Find all the operators in the given Infix Expression.

+Find the order of operators evaluated according to their Operator precedence.

 Convert each operator into required type of expression (Postfix or Prefix) in the same order.